clagasse/CVIS/README.md

 For questions or collaboration inquiries, please contact:

-Cory Lagasse - Fisheries and Oceans Canada\
+Cory Lagasse - Fisheries and Oceans Canada
-[Contact information]

 ------------------------------------------------------------------------